mozilla/build-a-b/apps/game/src/components/Game/README.md

 This component handles the **gameplay layer** of the application:

 - Displays the `Board` component with gameplay background
-- Contains the `DataWar` component for card game logic
 - Dynamically updates background based on user selection

 ## Background System